 At the time, green activism focused on rainforest destruction and global heating, rather than the extinction-oriented movements of today.
-Vivienne’s politics concentrated on human rights, while creatively, she collaborated with Malcolm McLaren and dressed punk icons like the
+Vivienne’s politics concentrated on human rights, while creatively, she collaborated with Malcolm McLaren and dressed punk icons like the Sex Pistols.

 For the next four decades, her label grew into an international powerhouse, winning her back-to-back Designer of the Year at the British Fashion Awards in the early ‘90s.
 “Soon after the millennium, I read an interview by British scientist James Lovelock and went into complete trauma when he said by the end of this century there would only be 1 billion people left,” Vivienne recounts bluntly.